 Plum and Apricot Tart in an Almond Crust Recipe

 This vegan dessert recipe is what you make when fresh summer fruit is at its peak.
 The crust on this Plum and Apricot Tart is crumbly and crunchy, almost like a crumble topping.
-And there is no need to roll any dough here, just process the dry ingredients in the food processor, mix with the wet ingredients, and press into a tart pan, I actually use a ceramic quiche dish, because I like how it looks.
+And there is no need to roll any dough here, just process the dry ingredients in the food processor, mix with the wet ingredients, and press into a tart pan, I use this beautiful ceramic quiche dish.

 This tart contains no wheat, butter or milk.
 My daughter has eczema that is aggravated by wheat and dairy, so this plum and apricot tart is a nice treat she can enjoy as well.
 It is terrific topped with vanilla ice cream or yogurt.

 Read about how I stock my pantry with wholesome unprocessed ingredients to make recipes like this come together in a snap!
 Or try this gluten-free Lemon Blueberry muffin recipe and these maple syrup sweetened Almond Cookies with cranberry jam!

 This refreshing and slightly sweet plum and apricot tart in an almond crust recipe is a perfect ending to a summer meal.

 - ½ cup almonds*

 - ¼ cup maple syrup

 - Pinch sea salt

 - About 1 cup jam (apricot, strawberry, or raspberry work well)